Frequently Asked Questions

 Children, birth through age 13, may receive a library card.
 Children may be present to receive their cards, but their presence is not required.
 Their applications must be signed and completed by a parent or guardian.
 The parent or guardian must have a valid library card.

-What is a PIN and how to do I get one?
+What is a PIN and how do I get one?

 A PIN is a 4 digit number that provides an extra level of security when using your library card to reserve books, renew items by phone, or look up your personal information in the Catalog.
 The last 4 digits of your telephone number or library card number will be assigned as your PIN when you receive a library card.
 You can change your PIN at anytime by accessing MY ACCOUNT.